DeNetPRO/Node/readme.md

 **Follow the instructions and configure your node:**
 - Export Private key
 - Set the password to protect your private key
-- Enter your public IP address
+- Enter your public IP address – you can simply Google “whats my ip” to determine this
-- Port or use default 55050 (press enter)
+- Port **(press enter to use default)**
-- Share your free disk
+- Share disk (can be repeated with many disks)
-    - Enter: path to existing folder on your drive
+    - Folder path of that you want to share
-    - Select how much GiB you want to share
+    - Size of the partition in GiB
-- Choose blockchain (currently only polygon is available)
+- Choose the blockchain (currently only Polygon is supported)
-    - Choose polygon **(press enter to use default)**
+    - Confirm selection of polygon **(press enter to use default)**
-    - Choose custom RPC, or use default one **(press enter to use default)**
+    - Select RPC – you can use a custom RPC or the default (https://polygon-rpc.com)

 ## Step 3: Getting Datakeeper ID